matrix-org/synapse/docs/development/synapse_architecture/streams.md

 # Summary

 In a nutshell: we have an append-only log with a "buffer/scratchpad" at the end where we have to wait for the sequence to be linear and contiguous.

+---

+[^1]: we use the word _fact_ here for two reasons.
+Firstly, the word "event" is already heavily overloaded (PDUs, EDUs, account data, ...) and we don't need to make that worse.
+Secondly, "fact" emphasises that the things we append to a stream cannot change after the fact.

+[^2]: A fact might be expressed with 0 rows, e.g. if we opened a transaction to persist an event, but failed and rolled the transaction back before marking the fact as completed.
+In principle a fact might be expressed with 2 or more rows; if so, each of those rows should share the fact's stream ID.

+[^3]: This communication used to happen directly with the writers [over TCP](../../tcp_replication.md);
+nowadays it's done via Redis's Pubsub.